Do I need flood insurance?

 How much does flood insurance cost?

-The price of flood insurance is based on a number of factors, including your property's flood risk, what the policy covers and how much coverage you buy.
+The price of flood insurance is based on a few factors, including your property's flood risk, what the policy covers and how much coverage you buy.
 You can purchase separate coverage (generally up to $250,000) for the structure of your home and for your belongings (up to $100,000), according to FloodSmart.gov.
 The types of coverage you purchase and limits you set help determine the price of your policy.

 When is flood insurance required?